dionno/apidocs/source/includes/_currencies.md

   ]
 }
 ```
-Using this API, you'd be able to fetch a list of currencies.
+Using this API, you can fetch a list of currencies.

 <span class="http-method http-get">GET</span> `/webapi/currencies`